ExpediaGroup/apiary-lifecycle/main/README.md

 # Overview
 Terraform deployment scripts for [Beekeeper](https://github.com/ExpediaGroup/beekeeper).

+## Dependencies
+If the chosen `db-password-strategy` is `aws-secrets-manager`, this terraform module will not create the database password automatically.
+The secret will need to be created in Secrets Manager separately with the specified `db-password-key`.

 ## Variables

 | Name | Description | Type | Default | Required |